 Warrants are options to purchase common stock at a specific price (usually at a premium above the market value of the optioned common stock at issuance) valid for a specific period of time.
 Warrants may have a life ranging from less than one year to twenty years, or they may be perpetual.
 However, most warrants have expiration dates after which they are worthless.
 In addition, a warrant is worthless if the market price of the common stock does not exceed the warrant's exercise price during the life of the warrant.
 Warrants have no voting rights, pay no dividends, and have no rights with respect to the assets of the corporation issuing them.
-The percentage increase or decrease in the market price of the warrant may tend to be greater than the percentage increase or decrease in the market price of the optioned common stock.
+The percentage increase or decrease in the market price of the optioned common stock.